UtsavSaksena/Python/Pythonassignment.md

     [2] The condition number is large, 8.48e+03.
 This might indicate that there are strong multicollinearity or other numerical problems.
   <P>
  As we can see from our regression table, after adding more covariates does not change the estimated parameter of the variable avexpr_hat remarkably.
 Hence, we can conclude that estimated parameter of the variable avexpr_hat is robust and unbiased.
+Again, according to the estimation, for one unit increase on average protection against expropriation risk, the GDP per capita increases approximately 87%.
   </P>

 <H3> Conclusion </H3>